BDehapiot/Template-Repo_Python/README.md

 ## Description

 ## Installation
+This tutorial provides a step-by-step guide to installing **Python**, coupled with **Spyder**, utilizing the **Mamba/Conda** environment manager.
+Spyder is an Integrated Development Environment (IDE), allowing users to easely execute and interact with Python codes.
+Although not mandatory, Spyder is recommended for beginners.

 <details> <summary>Windows</summary>
-<br>This is a step by step guide to install Python and Spyder using the Mamba/Conda
-environment manager.

-Spyder is an Integrated Development Interface (IDE) to interact with Python codes.

-While all steps are required to complete installation, only steps 5, 8 and 9 will be later necessary to start Spyder in the good environment.
+<br>While all the following steps are required for installation, only steps 5, 8 and 9 will be required subsequently.

 ### Download GitHub repository: